nodejs/node/COLLABORATOR_GUIDE.md

 ### Breaking Changes

-Backwards-incompatible changes may land on the master branch at any time after sufficient review by collaborators and approval of at least two TSC members.
+Backwards-incompatible changes may land on the master branch at any time after sufficient review by collaborators and after either:

+* Approval from at least two TSC members, or
+* Two weeks have passed since the pull request was tagged `tsc-review` and there are no explicit objections.

 Examples of breaking changes include, but are not necessarily limited to, removal or redefinition of existing API arguments, changing return values